My name is Zachary Greenlee.

 The body bag zipper rumbled open, and oh, sweet Lord, light!
 Sweet, glorious light!
 And air!
 I could breathe!
 It was a miracle that I hadn’t suffocated in that death bag during the ride!
 I’d never been claustrophobic in my life, but I honestly believe that even the strongest and sanest of persons would suffer an episode of it if they ever found themselves zipped tightly inside a death shroud while still alive.

-Hands beneath my shoulders, hands gripping my legs, lifting me off and out of the dark plastic…and lying me down on an ice cold, stainless steel table, my head resting on a hard rubber prop.
+Hands beneath my shoulders, hands gripping my legs, lifting me off and out of the dark plastic… and lying me down on an ice cold, stainless steel table, my head resting on a hard rubber prop.
 The low hanging fluorescent ceiling bulb positioned over the table was blinding me; but I couldn’t look away because I still couldn’t blink or move my eyes.
-The mixture of heat and brightness caused my eyes to start watering, making my vision exceptionally blurry.
+The mixture of heat and brightness caused my eyes to water, making my vision exceptionally blurry.

 “Merry Christmas, Doc,” the paramedic said before exiting the morgue.